 Need to know

-• We assess how well robot vacuums clean hard floors, carpet, pet hair, and corners and edges, as well as how easy they are to use (including their apps and the process of connecting them to your home Wi-Fi network)
+- We assess how well robot vacuums clean hard floors and carpet, how they deal with pet hair and how they handle corners and edges, as well as how easy they are to use, including apps and connecting to Wi-Fi

 Robot vacuums promise to eliminate the burden of one of the most dreaded household chores, and they've certainly gained legions of fans whose bots have become valued members of the family.